pushpanjaligupta27/SQL-Queries/README.md

-## Have to perform the following Problem Queries on given dataset :-
+## Perform the following Problem Queries on given dataset :-

 a)	Can you get all data about movies?
 b)	How do you get all data about directors?